Chinse trade paintings artist active in Canton during the best part of the 19th century.

 Tingqua was from a family of Chinese artists, each of whom were recognized for there skills in painting scenes suitable for the export market.
 His father, Guan Zuolin, often known by his western name, Spoilum, was the first identifiable artist of the Cantonese export school.
 Tingqua was also the younger brother of Lamqua.

 Around 1855 a substantial collection of Tingqua paintings was brought back to the United States by the American China trader Augustine Heard which was instrumental in introducing this art to America.
-These are now located at the Peabody Museum in Salem, Massachusetts.
+These are now located at the Peabody Essex Museum, in Salem, Massachusetts.

 Characteristics of Tingqua's style and technique is that the sea is denoted by regular parallel lines, sometimes with ripples in the foreground.
 Trees was represented as thick clusters of yellow-green leaves.
 Above all, Tingqua's work is perhaps most recognized for its exquisite characterization of daily life and for its exceptional detail, precision of brushwork and concentration upon light effects.
 In all his art, each scene beautifully displays the importance of world trade with China.